Nursing Facility Assessment Program for Fiscal Year 2018-2019

 Aggregate Assessment Amounts and Fiscal Impact

-The Department estimates that the annual aggregate assessment fees for nonexempt nursing facilities will total $498.352 million.
+The Department estimates that if the proposed assessment rates are implemented the annual aggregate assessment fees for nonexempt nursing facilities will total $498.352 million.
 The Department will use the State revenue derived from the assessment fees and any associated FFP to support payments to qualified MA nursing facility providers in accordance with applicable laws and regulations.

-Interested persons are invited to submit written comments regarding the contents of this notice to the Department of Human Services, Office of Long-Term Living, Bureau of Policy and Regulatory Management, Attention: Marilyn Yocum, P.O.
+Interested persons are invited to submit written comments regarding this proposed assessment to the Department of Human Services, Office of Long-Term Living, Bureau of Policy and Regulatory Management, Attention: Marilyn Yocum, P.O.
 Box 8025, Harrisburg, PA 17105-8025.
-Comments received within 30 days will be reviewed and considered for any subsequent revision of the notice.
+Comments must be submitted within 30 days of publication of the notice.
+See 62 P.S. § 805-A. After considering the comments, the Secretary will publish a second notice announcing the final assessment rates for FY 2018-2019.
+The Department will not begin collecting assessment fees until after the publication of the final assessment rate notice.

 Persons with a disability who require an auxiliary aid or service may submit comments using the Pennsylvania AT&T Relay Service at (800) 654-5984 (TDD users) or (800) 654-5988 (voice users).